-You apply for a warrant of control by sending the court form N323 - Request for warrant of control.
+You apply for a warrant of control by sending the court Form N323 (request to issue a warrant of control).
 There is a fee payable with the form.
-This option is only available for claims up to £5000.
-For larger amounts you have to use the High Court.

 If the defendant's premises are outside of the court's area the warrant will be forwarded to the nearest court.
 In most cases the court will send the defendant notice that a warrant has been issued.
 If no payment is received after seven days the bailiff will try to collect payment or take goods from the defendant.